Course Materials

 The text walks through the Value Grocers example.
 Question #3 also references the file Value Grocers Expanded Product Line Exercise.
 For this one, we only have the data available.
 So, you can’t re-do the original homework question.
 But, you have the data and the other models on this page.
 You can now use this to create another model to enhance your learning.

-Question #4 references the file Australia Gold Mining Product Sourcing Study.
+Question #4 references the file Australia Gold Mining Product Sourcing Study (Colab version or Jupyter Notebook version).

 Chapter 11 Material

 This is a great model to learn and think about multi-objective optimization.
-Here is the Germany model.
+Here is the Colab version or the Jupyter Notebook version of the Germany Stores model.
 This one takes some time to run, but builds out a graph.
 We can later update this so that it generates more points, but this should give you a good idea of how this works.
 Some of the commercial solvers have some nice ways to build this curve based on some of the great work of Pete Cacioppi.

 Chapter 12 Material

-The end of chapter questions reference Debugging Example I, Debugging Example II, and Debugging Example III. (which no longer really works with Python) The two remaining debugging examples are worth a try.
+The end of chapter questions references Debugging I (Colab version or Jupyter Notebook version), Debugging Example II (Colab version or Jupyter Notebook version), and Debugging Example III. (which no longer works with Python) The two remaining debugging examples are worth a try.
 We would encourage you to create other ones as well.

 Chapter 13 Material